j-inspire/zero_day/README.md

 #!/bin/bash
-This is a project on vagrant..
+This is a project on vagrant.